 What is the difference between a yoga block and a yoga brick?

 A yoga brick is shaped roughly like a house brick, while a yoga block is wider and flatter.
 However, you'll often find the term 'yoga block' as an umbrella term, referring to any support of this kind.
-Flatter blocks are typically used to sit on, for extra height or to provide stability in seated poses, while deeper bricks have a wider variety of uses.
-All yoga bricks are roughly the same size – the rectangular cuboid shape means you can flip your block onto different sides for different heights of support.
+Flatter blocks are typically used to sit on for extra height or to provide stability in seated poses, while deeper bricks have a wider variety of uses.
+All yoga blocks are roughly the same size – the rectangular cuboid shape means you can flip your block onto different sides for different heights of support.

-What type of yoga block is best?
+What type of yoga block is the best?

 Yoga blocks come in a range of different colours and materials.
 Cork yoga blocks are usually the most expensive, and offer durability, stability, and a high level of traction.
 EVA foam is very lightweight and usually cheaper than cork.
 It's easier to tote to and from your yoga class but it's not as durable or stable.
 It's also handy to know that both EVA foam and cork are environmentally friendly, so you can practice guilt-free.